TheGhostRoot/Discord-Token-Grabber-by-QR/README.md

    and make sure you click on the 'ADD TO PATH' option during the installation.

-2. Open cmd in the current folder and type `py setup.py`
+2. Open cmd in the current folder and run `py -m pip install -r requirements.txt`

 3. Run `py token-grabber.py` in cmd to run the program